Caplyta

 Decreased blood pressure (orthostatic hypotension).
 You may feel lightheaded or faint when you rise too quickly from a sitting or lying position after taking Caplyta.

 Falls.
-Caplyta may make you sleepy or dizzy, may cause a decrease in your blood pressure when changing position (orthostatic hypotension), and can slow your thinking and motor skills which may lead to falls that can cause fractures or other injuries.
+Caplyta may make you sleepy or dizzy, may cause a decrease in your blood pressure when changing position (orthostatic hypotension), and can slow your thinking and motor skills, which may lead to falls that can cause fractures or other injuries.

 Seizures (convulsions).
 Caplyta may increase your risk of seizures.

-There is a risk that Caplyta may cause difficulty swallowing which can cause food or liquid to get into your lungs.
+There is a risk that Caplyta may cause difficulty swallowing, which can cause food or liquid to get into your lungs.
 Tell your healthcare provider immediately if this happens.

 Problems controlling your body temperature so that you feel too warm.

 Some people may be allergic to Caplyta or any of the inactive ingredients in the capsules.
-Get emergency medical help if you have signs of an allergic reaction to Caplyta such as hives; difficulty breathing; or swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Caplyta, such as hives, difficulty breathing, or swelling of your face, lips, tongue, or throat.

-This is not a complete list of Caplyta side effects and others may occur.
+This is not a complete list of Caplyta side effects, and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 Before taking this medicine

-You should not use Caplyta if you are allergic to Caplyta, lumateperone, or any of the ingredients in the capsules.
+Do not use Caplyta if you are allergic to Caplyta, lumateperone, or any of the ingredients in the capsules.
 Caplyta may also increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 Before taking Caplyta, tell your healthcare provider about all your medical conditions, including if you have ever had: